CNuge/alfie/README.md

 ### Acknowledgements

-This program is dedicated to my Dad's dog, Alfie (pictured in readme).
+This program is dedicated to my Dad's dog, Alfie (pictured in the README).
 He is a good boy.